dssg/aequitas/README.md

 `aequitas` is an open-source bias auditing and Fair ML toolkit for data scientists, machine learning researchers, and policymakers.
 The objective of this package is to provide an easy-to-use and transparent tool for auditing predictors, as well as experimenting with Fair ML methods in binary classification settings.

-> **New version 1.0.0**
+>
-> The new version 1.0.0 is named **Aequitas Flow** since we are introducing new capabilities to streamline Fair ML experimentation.
-Keep reading!
+> **Version 1.0.0: Aequitas Flow - Optimizing Fairness in ML Pipelines**
+> Explore Aequitas Flow, our latest update in version 1.0.0, designed to enrich Fair ML experimentation with new, streamlined capabilities.
+Elevate your ML fairness journey today.
 >